Walfar/anti-phishing-intervention-tool/README.md

-  The aim of this study is to evaluate the efficacy of personalized and human-centered inter- ventions in assisting users in identifying phishing emails.
-While previous research has identified various human factors that contribute to susceptibility to phishing attacks, limited knowledge ex- ists on the most effective interventions for different user categories.
+  The aim of this study is to evaluate the efficacy of personalized and human-centered inter ventions in assisting users in identifying phishing emails.
+While previous research has identified various human factors that contribute to susceptibility to phishing attacks, limited knowledge ex ists on the most effective interventions for different user categories.
 This study seeks to determine the effectiveness of diverse interventions based on user groups categorized by prior knowledge on phishing, frequency of email use and email rate as influencing factors in the literature.
 Specifically,